 # 3. Residual or Retainer Income

-With residual income I often think of writing a book or eBook that will hopefully keep selling and provide an ongoing income.
-This is ideal for writers but if you have a speciality and can put it to good use as a one off, which earns later income, then get your thinking cap on.
+With residual income, I often think of writing a book or eBook that will hopefully keep selling and provide an ongoing income.
+This is ideal for writers but if you have a specialty and can put it to good use as a one-off, which earns later income, then get your thinking cap on.

 # 4. Delegation